tatianegercina/FinTech/01-Lesson-Plans/22-DeFi/1/LessonPlan.md

 ### 1. Instructor Do: Welcome Back (10 min)

-Previously students have implemented both a basic token as well as the ERC21 fungible token standard using the OpenZeppelin libraries.
-Today they will be implementing their first ERC721 Non-fungible token using the Openzeppelin libraries.
+Previously, students have implemented a basic token, as well as the ERC21 fungible token standard using the OpenZeppelin libraries.
+Today they will implement their first ERC721 non-fungible token using the OpenZeppelin libraries.
 Take a few minutes to review ERC's, OpenZeppelin, and the concept of fungibility by discussing the following recall questions with the class.

 * What are some differences between `fungible` and `non-fungible` tokens?

     * **Answer**: Non-fungible tokens are unique, fungible tokens are not unique.

-    * **Answer**: Fungible tokens are interchangeable with one another whereas non-fungible are not.
+    * **Answer**: Fungible tokens are interchangeable with one another, whereas non-fungible are not.

-    * **Answer**: non-fungible tokens use ERC 721, fungible tokens use ERC 777.
+    * **Answer**: Non-fungible tokens use ERC 721, fungible tokens use ERC 777.

 * What are some examples of `fungible` assets?